How to Make Green Pea Potato Soup With Beetroot Topping

 - For keeping the beetroot cubes always on the top, make the puree thick by adding less water.

-- If the soup is too thin, the beetroot may sink.
+- If the soup is too thin, the beets may sink.
 This is not a problem.
-Eat the beetroot cubes along with the puree.
+Eat the cubes along with the puree.
 Either way, this soup tastes great.
 Enjoy!